We get this question a lot: “Can you put affiliate links in recipes?”

 3. Add the plugins to your site

-After you click Choose File, find your plugin zip file from the Choose File selector, and click Install Now.
+Then, Upload Plugin → Choose File.
+Find your plugin zip file from the Choose File selector, and click Install Now.
 Then, confirm your license key.

 4. Add your affiliate links to Tasty Links for easy auto-linking